edelvalle/reactor/README.md

 Examples:

-Here any event inside that component will have the implicit argument `x` being send to the backend.
+Here any event inside that component will have the implicit argument `x` being sent to the backend.

 ```html
 <div {% tag_header %}>